Yeah, I want you to have somebody's 18, 19, and 20 standing by too.

 What does it mean anyway?

-Why nobody's ever had to walk 19 miles?
+Nobody's ever had to walk 19 miles.

-They ate each other as they died in the Sierra Nevada Mountain Range.
+They ate each other as they died in the Sierra Nevada mountain range.

-When it was discovered, the only thing about the weather that was written was it was an unusually harsh winter.
+And their diary, when it was discovered, the only thing about the weather that was written was it was an unusually harsh winter.

-Unusually there wasn't any big wringing of hands and worrisome, just an unusually harsh winter.
+Unusually, there wasn't any big wringing of hands and worries.

 And some of the Donner Party didn't make it.